rndmedved/rndmedved/README.md

 - 👀 I’m interested in chess game
 - 🌱 I’m currently learning java programing
 - 💞️ I’m not looking to collaborate while I am learning.
-- 📫 How to reach me : you can call my on my phone or use social network.
+- 📫 How to reach me : you can call me on my phone or use social network.

 <!---
 rndmedved/rndmedved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.